-Indicators applicable to inves stments in investee co ompanies Adverse sustainability indicator Metric Impact 2024 Impact 2023 Coverage rate and Explanation Actions taken, and actions planned and targets set for the next reference period principles and OECD Guidelines for Multinational Enterprises /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 12.
-Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 13.4% - 2024: 64.3% 2023: 39.0% As the coverage rate was below 50%, we decided to not publish the metric in 2023.
-13. Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 42.1% 41.3% 2024: 99.1% 2023: 99.9% This metric is analysed in the Shareholders pillar of our ESG scoring methodology controversial weapons Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0.0% 0.0% 2024: 99.1% 2023: 99.9% Binding indicator at ELEVA Capital level as it is part of the overall exclusion policy
+Indicators applicable to inves stments in investee co mpanies Adverse sust tainability indicator Metric Impact 2024 Impact 2023 Coverage rate and Explanation Actions taken, and actions planned and targets set for the next reference period Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 17.3% NA 2024: 98.9% The share of investments in signatory companies of the UNGC is a binding indicator for ELEVA Absolute Return Dynamic fund Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 13.1% NA 2024: 63.8% 13.
+Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 41.3% NA 2024: 98.9% This metric is analysed in the Shareholders pillar of our ESG scoring methodology Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0.0% NA 2024: 98.9% Binding indicator at ELEVA Capital level as it is part of the overall exclusion policy

-Other indicators for principal adverse impacts on sustainability factors Adverse sustainability indicator Metric Impact 2024 Impact 2023 Coverage rate and Explanation Actions taken, and actions planned and targets set for the next reference period Emissions Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 22.7% 24.1% 2024: 97.6% 2023: 99.0% Social and employee matters Investments in companies without workplace accident prevention policies Share of investments in investee companies without a workplace accident prevention policy 1.3% 1.8% 2024: 98.5% 2023: 99.5%
+Other indicators for principal adverse impacts on sustainability factors Adverse sustainability indicator Metric Impact 2024 Impact 2023 Coverage rate and Explanation Actions taken, and actions planned and targets set for the next reference period Emissions Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 18.6% NA 2024: 96.9% Social and employee matters Investments in companies without workplace accident prevention policies Share of investments in investee companies without a workplace accident prevention policy 2.2% NA 2024: 97.9%

-Indicators applicable to investments in sovereigns and supranationals Adverse su Adverse sustainability indicator Metric Impact 2024 Impact 2023 Coverage rate and Explanation Actions taken, and actions planned and targets set for the next reference period Environmental 1.
+Indicators applicable to investments in sovereigns and supranationals Adverse sustainability indicator Metric Impact 2024 Impact 2023 Coverage rate and Explanation Actions taken, and actions planned and targets set for the next reference period Environmental 1.
 GHG intensity GHG intensity of investee countries 181 NA 2024: 100.0% Social and employee matters 2.
 Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, where applicable, national law NA 2024: 100.0%